 Simple Cough Remedies For Children

 Pediatricians advise against cough and cold medicines for children younger than six years since they may cause more harm than good.
+Especially when starting day care, the infection follows one another and successive flu seems to be the same disease.The cough caused by the infection usually lasts for 1 to 2 weeks.
 Thus, you may consider the following simple and safe home remedies for cough for children of all ages after consultation with your child’s pediatrician.

 Proper rest and optimum hydration can help most children feel comfortable during an episode of cough and cold.
 Ensure your child takes plenty of rest with their head raised using a pillow.
 It’s essential as lying flat causes mucus build-up in the sinuses, clogging nasal passages (2).
 Clogged nasal passages make breathing difficult and disturb sleep.
 Besides, lying flat causes a post-nasal drip, which intensifies cough.
 Thus, you can use pillows for children above one year to keep their heads raised while they rest peacefully.

 A persistent cough can cause the neck, chest, and upper back muscles to ache and stiffen.
 A massage can help ease this added discomfort.
 You may consult a professional therapist and learn some good massage techniques to help alleviate muscle soreness due to cough in children.

 Cough can affect your child’s food and fluid intake, which can cause dehydration.
 Make sure your child drinks plenty of fluid, such as warm water, lemon water, or soup.
 Additionally, you can consult your doctor about certain teas, such as chamomile tea, which children can have to soothe a sore throat, fight infection and inflammation, and loosen mucus.
 Experts suggest that proper hydration “may help loosen mucus and soothe an irritated throat (6).”